mambax7/rssc/readme.txt

 * requirement *
 (1) happy_linux module 0.90 is required.

-(2) kakasi is required, when extracting words in Japanese. extracting words by space or symbol, when NOT using kakasi https://kakasi.namazu.org/
+(2) Kakasi is required, when extracting words in Japanese. extracting words by space or symbol, when NOT using Kakasi https://kakasi.namazu.org/